 Other DWI offenses can include:

+One of the most serious DWI penalties you could face is incarceration.
 Chapter 12 of the Texas Penal Code provides maximum and minimum jail and prison sentences for misdemeanor and felony driving while intoxicated offenses.
 The following is a list of the minimum and maximum statutory suggested imprisonment for each degree of DWI conviction:

-Chapter 12 of the Texas Penal Code provides maximum statutory fines for driving while intoxicated offenses.
+Monetary penalties are another one of the most common DWI penalties you could face if convicted.
 All felony DWI offenses can result in a maximum fine of $10,000.

 Class A misdemeanor felony offenses can incur a fine up to $4,000 and Class B misdemeanor offenses can result in a fine not more than $2,000.
 Although these are the maximum fines an individual can pay for a DWI conviction, the court may impose additional fines, fees and costs for various reasons.

 An ignition interlock device prevents an individual from driving their vehicle if they have any detectable amount of alcohol in their breath.
 The machine is similar to a breathalyzer, where the driver must blow into the machine to determine their breath-alcohol concentration.

 If an individual does not successfully complete an alcohol education program required by the court, their license can be suspended until the program has been successfully completed.

+Texas Transportation Code Section 708.102 defines driver’s license surcharges that must be paid following a drunk driving conviction.
 Surcharges are an administrative fee paid to the Texas Department of Public Safety for certain convictions as reported in the individual’s driving record.